enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/traveling-salesman-problem.md

 ---
 ## Content

-We will now take a brake from plain algorithms to discuss the *Traveling Salesman Problem*, also known as *TSP*.
+We will now take a break from plain algorithms to discuss the *Traveling Salesman Problem*, also known as *TSP*.
 Mainly a mathematical problem, it is worth mentioning here because of its applicability.

 The problem describes a salesperson who must visit a number of cities and return to the same city they started at, without the salesperson visiting a city more than once.